jg-digital-media/jgdm_snooker_scorer/readme.md

 ```

-+ `2` - "Last Break" should not be reset to 0 until a player makes their first successful pot attempt after returning to the table.`
++ `2` - "Last Break" should not be reset to 0 until a player makes their first successful pot attempt after returning to the table. - `12-05-2025`

 + `3` - Ball potting tallies over player 2 ball icons by default.
 They must not be visible until the user of the application clicks the potted ball icon. `Resolved: 20-05-2025`